Today I’d like to share a meditation for difficult times [script is below].

 At first, we relaxed and focused the mind.
 We then cultivated feelings of love and compassion from others, which helps us to feel more supported.
 Finally, we set our intention and took one action towards success.

-If you followed this meditation script, you should be feeling a lot more confident about overcoming life’s challenges.
+If you followed this meditation script for hard times, you should be feeling a lot more confident about overcoming life’s challenges.

-How I Used Meditation For A Hard Time In Life
+How I Used Meditation For A Hard Time In My Life

 I got through one of my hardest times with meditation.